-How are the recent changes in our daily lives affecting your fur baby?
+How are the recent changes due to COVID affecting your dog?
 With so much uncertainty and concern over the current situation that we find ourselves in, do our dogs pick up on our worries, anxiety and stress?
 Research shows that they do, and possibly more than we actually realise.

 Change of any kind, such as disruptions to their routine, can cause your dog to become stressed and over anxious.
 Dogs become accustomed to a routine and changes can increase stress levels, even if the change is considered for the better.